DoTheEvo/selfhosted-apps-docker/README.md

 The core of the setup is Caddy reverse proxy.</br>
 It's described in most details.

-# Some docker bacics and some info
+# Some docker basics and some info

 You **do not** need to fuck with `docker-compose.yml` to get something up, simple copy paste should suffice.

-You **do need** to fuck with `.env` file, that's where all your variables are.
+You **do need** to fuck with `.env` file, that's where all the variables are.

 Also sometimes the `.env` file is used as `env_file`

-* `.env` - name of the file used only by compose.</br>
+* `.env` - actual name of a file, used only by compose.</br>
-  It is used automaticly just by being in the directory with the `docker-compose.yml`</br>
+  It is used automatically just by being in the directory with the `docker-compose.yml`</br>
   Variables set there are only available during the building of the container.
 * `env_file` - an option in compose that defines existing external file.</br>